Website Toronto and Region Conservation Authority, Earth Rangers

 Perform the following tasks under supervision:

-- Maintain sampling instruments and equipment (calibration/setup, storage, organization, minor repairs).
+- Maintain equipment (storage, organization, minor repairs).

 What will you need to succeed:

 - Actively pursuing or possess a post-secondary education in biology, ecology, forestry, environmental science, or a related field.